netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 END
 ```

-Finally we can restart the Netdata service and see the new chart in the dashboard.
+Finally we can [restart](https://learn.netdata.cloud/docs/configure/start-stop-restart) Netdata and see the new chart in the dashboard.

 ```bash
 # restart netdata
 sudo systemctl restart netdata
 ```

-## Visualizing Wordpress metrics in Netdata
+## Visualizing WordPress metrics in Netdata

-Now you can go back to wordpress and create some dummy posts and comments and comment threads and watch as the metrics update in Netdata:
+Now you can go back to WordPress and create some dummy posts, comments and comment threads and watch as the metrics update in Netdata:

 ![netdata-cloud-custom-charts](./img/netdata-cloud-custom-charts.png)